Bureau of Justice Statistics, Department of Justice.

 Comments are encouraged and will be accepted for 60 days until September 14, 2018.

 If you have additional comments especially on the estimated public burden or associated response time, suggestions, or need a copy of the proposed information collection instrument with instructions or additional information, please contact Barbara Oudekerk, Statistician, Bureau of Justice Statistics, 810 Seventh Street NW, Washington, DC 20531 (email: Barbara.email@example.com; telephone: 202-616-3904).

 End Further Info

 Written comments and suggestions from the public and affected agencies concerning the proposed collection of information are encouraged.
 Your comments should address one or more of the following four points:

-(6) An estimate of the total public burden (in hours) associated with the collection: The total annual hour burden to complete the annual progress report is 40 hours.
+(6) An estimate of the total public burden (in hours) associated with the collection: There are an estimated 4,058 total burden hours associated with this collection.

 End Supplemental Information

 Department Clearance Officer for PRA, U.S. Department of Justice.

 BILLING CODE 4410-18-P